pbrucla/fuzzing-lab/week2.md

 [Honggfuzz](https://honggfuzz.dev) is a easy-to-use fuzzer developed by Google which has found [many vulnerabilities](https://github.com/google/honggfuzz#trophies).
 We will be using it to rediscover an infinite recursion denial-of-service vulnerability in [Xpdf](https://www.xpdfreader.com).

 **We recommend that you type out the commands in this exercise (except for URLs) instead of copying and pasting them.
 This will help you remember things.**
+You should try to understand what each command line argument does rather than memorize the whole command.
+In later weeks we might not tell you the exact commands that you should run and you'll have to figure them out yourself.

 This exercise is based on [Fuzzing101 Exercise 1](https://github.com/antonio-morales/Fuzzing101/tree/main/Exercise%201).